Understanding Oversized Bore Mechanical Seals

 Paradigm Seals™ offers oversized bore options across our product families, including:

-When placing an order online, simply choose “Oversized Bore” from the bore size dropdown to ensure the correct seal.
+When placing an order online, simply choose “Large Bore” from the bore size dropdown to ensure the correct seal.

 Key Takeaway

-An oversized bore isn’t an uncommon complication—it’s a standard variation that pump operators must account for when ordering seals.
+An large bore isn’t an uncommon complication—it’s a standard variation that pump operators must account for when ordering seals.
 By confirming manufacturer, model, and bore dimensions, you’ll avoid costly mistakes and downtime.

 Paradigm Seals™ simplifies this process with clear sizing resources, an online selector tool, and knowledgeable support—helping you order with confidence.